paulocymbaum/paulocymbaum/README.md

   - Seamless UI/UX showing a checklist of acquired contexts that are relevant to the final prompt.
   - Implemented using Langchain, Langraph, Langsmith, Python to run a stateful chatbot with long context capacity that delivers real business value.
   - This will ensure reduction of token cost on Vibe Coding Prototyping and Spec Development using Agentic IDE development.

+### 💻 Google Appscript Automation Module - Freelance Project
+*Aims to generate organic leads and brand awareness to a B2B Mentorship / Workshop / Professional Development enterprise through automated certificate generation"

+- **A Google Sheet Tool** integrated with a **Google Forms**, **Google Slides** holding the certificate template and placeholders, **Gmail** and **Google Drive**.
+  - Allow for the creation of certificate templates as google slide file.
+  - Google Forms inserts fields in the template.
+  - Template is sent to the "Student" with a link to the PDF and a auto-generated dynamic link to Linkedin to auto-fill the certificate forms to the issuer company.
+  - Google sheets allow for changing the ID of all integrated files (Google Sheets, Google Slides, Gmail account, Linkedin ID) on the tools tab.
+  - Full documentation on the Google Sheets tools tab to help usability.
+  - A complete log of generated files, and error log with the saved data.

 ---